-An example of where termination modules, with contacts for test ports or SPDs, included in the scope of this Recommendation, may be used is given in Figure 1.
+An example of where termination modules included in the scope of this Recommendation may be used is given in Figure 1.
 The following types of terminating modules covered by this Recommendation are:

-- a termination module with contacts but without the facility for an SPD; - a termination module with contacts and the facility for an SPD; - an integral termination module/SPD.
+- a termination module with terminals but without the facility for an SPD; - a termination module with terminals and the facility for an SPD; - an integral termination module/SPD.
 The termination module and SPD are not meant to be separated.

 This Recommendation does not cover the requirements of termination modules used in equipment.
-These are covered by the relevant equipment Recommendations, i.e. ITU-T Recs K.20, K.21 or K.45.
-It also does not cover the requirements of insulation displacement connectors or termination modules without contacts.
-These are covered by ITU-T Rec.
-K.55.
+These are covered by the relevant equipment Recommendations, i.e., [b-ITU-T K.20], [b-ITU-T K.21] or [b-ITU-T K.45].
+It does not cover either the requirements of insulation displacement connectors or termination modules without contacts.
+These are covered by [ITU-T K.55].